Phantom Pregnancy in Dogs - What Are the Symptoms and How Long Does It Last?

 Regularly monitor your dog’s health and behaviour throughout the phantom pregnancy.
 Check for signs of mastitis, such as swollen and painful mammary glands, and watch for any changes in appetite, energy levels, or mood.
 If you notice any concerning symptoms, contact your veterinarian for advice.

-Consult with Your Veterinarian
+Consult Your Veterinarian

-If your dog’s symptoms are severe or if you’re unsure how to manage the condition, consult with your veterinarian.
+If your dog’s symptoms are severe or if you’re unsure how to manage the condition, consult your veterinarian.
 They can provide guidance on the best course of action, whether it’s natural treatment options or medical intervention.
 In some cases, spaying may be recommended as a long-term solution to prevent future episodes.

 Consider Natural Treatment Options